bxdoan/bxdoan/README.md

 <div align="center">

-> When I let go of what I am, I become what I might be.
+> Life is what we make it, always has been, always will be.

-> — Lao Tzu —
+> — Grandma Moses —

 </div>